inraito/open-energistics/doc/OpenEnergistics/module/storage/ResourceManager.md

 # Resource Manager(RM)

-This class is a singleton interface for handling stacked resources(including ItemStacks).
+RM is a singleton interface for handling stacked resources(including ItemStacks).
 By singleton we mean that for a open-energistics instance(system), it will have and only have a single RM.
 It covers the physical heterogeneity and provide a unified api for the instance to use.